What does “tenki” mean in Japanese?

 - tenki – 天気 (てんき) : a noun meaning ‘weather’ in Japanese.

-Native speakers use this noun to mean ‘weather’ in Japanese.
-It is also worth mentioning here that they use this noun to mean ‘good weather’ especially in speaking.
+Native speakers use this noun normally to mean ‘weather’ in Japanese.
+It’s also worth mentioning here that they sometimes use this to mean ‘good weather’ in Japanese.

-The kanji expression of “tenki” consists of the following two characters:
+The kanji expression of “tenki” consists of the following two kanji characters:

-- 天 : a kanji character used to mean ‘the sky’ or ‘the heaven’ in Japanese.
-This kanji can also be found in other words like “tengoku“, “tensai“, and “tenshi“.
+- 天 : a kanji character used to mean ‘heaven’ or ‘sky’ in Japanese.

 - 気 : a kanji character used to mean ‘mood’, ‘feeling’, or such in Japanese.

-These two kanji characters tell us that “tenki” literally means ‘the sky mood’ in Japanese.
-This literal interpretation is not completely in line with the meaning, but still a good metaphor for weather, I think.
-The Japanese language considers weather conditions as moods of the sky.
+These two kanji characters tell us that “tenki” literally means a ‘mood of the sky’ in Japanese.
+This literal interpretation is not in line with the actual meaning, but still understandable, I think.
+In Japanese, weather conditions are considered as moods of the sky.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “tenki” through the detailed kanji check above.

-Then, let me explain how to use “tenki” through the example sentences below.
+So far, I’ve explained the definition and meaning of “tenki” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “weather” in Japanese